fengboyue/jsdk/docs/en/quick.md

 ## Updates

+### v2.4.0 - 2020/8/3
+[Added]
+- Supports drag/tap events for mobile browsers.

+[Changed]
+- rename the system module to jscore.
+- rename the jsmv module to jsmvc.
+- refactor some class of the input module.
+- set the default interval time of SeqKeys to Infinity.
+- change "canImport" to "closeImport" in global configuration.
+- add "cachedImport" item in global configuration.

 ### v2.3.1 - 2020/7/26
 [Bugfix]
 - fix a bug of EventBus's _call method caused by the last refactoring.